What is Citizen Advocacy?

 Why do we need Citizen Advocacy?

-Why is Citizen Advocacy needed?
 People with intellectual disabilities are among the most disadvantaged and vulnerable groups within our community.
 They have often experienced rejection and isolation from a young age and have had no one in their lives except those who are paid to be there.
 They can become disconnected and isolated from the community.
-This alone has a huge impact on their quality of life and Citizen advocacy is there to prevent this from happening.
+This alone has a huge impact on their quality of life and Citizen Advocacy is there to prevent this from happening.

-Citizen Advocacy is simple, it nurtures a freely given one-to one relationship which promotes acceptance, security and justice for the person.
+Vulnerable persons with a disability who are without family or friends are especially in need of at least one loyal long-term ally who represents their interests as if they were their own.
+Citizen Advocacy is simple, it nurtures a freely given one-to one relationship which promotes acceptance, security and justice for the participant.
 It really does change their life and it will change yours too.
-Please take time to watch the short video on our home page for an emotional insight into what a relationship between two amazing people can achieve.

 If you are interested in volunteering, please visit our Volunteer page for more information